Week Report 2

 Complete the following tasks

-- If you have not done so, complete week report 1, lab 1 and Discussion Board 1.
+- If you have not done so, complete Week Report 1.

 - Complete Discussion Board 2 - The history of Linux.
 Note: you can do this later as the due date is the end of the semester.

 - Complete Notes 2.
-This and everything else from this point on must be completed inside Ubuntu Desktop 24.04 (your virtual machine).
+This and everything else from this point on must be completed inside Debian (your virtual machine).
 Windows/MacOS will no longer be used.
 Therefore you MUST complete lab 2 before attempting the report and the notes.

 - Complete this week’s Week Report.